jbm97/p1-connect4/README.md

 Everything else just kind of came to me as I was coding out the game becuase I wasn't sure at first what kind of features would be involved if any.

 My main vision stayed in place, but made multiple additions.

+## Known Issues

+Game does not display properly for smaller screen sizes unfortunately.
+On a MacBook the buttons under the game screen do not show up so you cannot reset the game or go to the menu.
+This was not thought of during the process as I assumed I made the display small enough to view on most displays, and this was not tested until after completion as I do not own one.
+It seems to be fully functional on a phone, but it is not displayed how it was intended to be.
+Hopefully I can get this sorted soon, but at least I know of this potential problem for future projects.